damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 - Always add agenda items to Google Doc agenda in description of meeting invite.
 - First discuss any issues or problems that the manager can help with.
 Any roadblocks or disagreements?
 - Go through the agenda and answer any questions.
-- Action items for the employee should be marked in Red.
+- Action items for the team member should be marked in Red.
 - Action items for the manager should be marked in Blue.
 - All action items should be handled before next 1:1 unless otherwise noted.